pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group for persistent WBEM connections.

-      This command groupdefines commands to manage persistent WBEM connections that have a name.
-The connections are stored in a connections file named 'pywbemcliservers.json' in the current directory.
-The connection name can be used as a shorthand for the WBEM server via the '--name' general option.
+      This command group defines commands to manage persistent WBEM connection definitions that have a name.
+The connection definitions are stored in a connections file named 'pywbemcli_connection_definitions.yaml' in the
+      current directory.
+The connection definition name can be used as a shorthand for the WBEM server via the '--name' general option.
 In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'connection' keyword.